NCATSTranslator/ReasonerAPI/ImplementationGuidance/Specifications/pathfinder_query_specification.md

 # Pathfinder Implementation Guide

-The following guide is intended to provide information on how to generate pathfinder queries, as well as general rules on how pathfinder queries should be interpreted.
-This guide also will provide information on how to interpret the results returned by those queries.
+This guide explains how to construct Pathfinder queries, outlines general interpretation rules, and describes how to interpret the results they return.

+### Summary

+* Pathfinder Query Graphs do not contain edges, but instead contain Paths.
+* Pathfinder Messages contain a Query Graph, a Knowledge Graph, Auxiliary Graphs, and Results.
+* A Path can include constraints, but currently only `intermediate categories` constraints.
+* Paths are represented within Auxiliary Graphs and are expected to be linear, with no way to skip any node in the path.
+* Paths have a distinct set of Nodes.
+* No branching Paths are allowed in Auxiliary Graphs.

 ## General Message Structure

 Pathfinder queries utilize the same general message structure as other query types.
 This means that a Message still has a Query Graph, a Knowledge Graph, Results, and Auxiliary Graphs.

 ## Query Graph

+The Query Graph is not a traditional Query Graph, as it does not contain Edges.
+Instead, it contains Paths.

-The Query Graph still has a field for nodes, as a traditional query graph would, but instead of a field for edges, it has a field for paths instead, as shown bellow.
-This example shows a query that requests paths connecting Crohn's Disease with Parkinson's.
+The Query Graph still has a field for Nodes, as a traditional Query Graph would, but instead of a field for Edges, it has a field for Paths.
+This example shows a query that requests Paths connecting Crohn's Disease with Parkinson's.
 All paths returned must connect these two nodes.

 ```
 "query_graph": {